Railroad switch: Design

-A switch generally has a straight "through" track (such as the main-line) and a diverging route.
+A switch generally has a straight "through" track, such as the mainline, and a diverging route – respectively termed "normal" and "reverse" routes.
 The handedness of the installation is described by the side that the diverging track leaves.
-Right-hand switches have a diverging path to the right of the straight track, when coming from the point blades, and a left-handed switch has the diverging track leaving to the opposite side.
+Right-hand switches have a diverging path to the right of the straight track, when coming from the point blades (switch blades), and a left-handed switch has the diverging track leaving to the opposite side.
 In many cases, such as rail yards, many switches can be found in a short section of track, sometimes with switches going both to the right and left (although it is better to keep these separated as much as feasible).
 Sometimes a switch merely divides one track into two; at others, it serves as a connection between two or more parallel tracks, allowing a train to switch between them.
 In many cases, where a switch is supplied to leave a track, a second is supplied to allow the train to reenter the track some distance down the line; this allows the track to serve as a siding, allowing a train to get off the track to allow traffic to pass (this siding can either be a dedicated short length of track, or formed from a section of a second, continuous, parallel line), and also allows trains coming from either direction to switch between lines; otherwise, the only way for a train coming from the opposite direction to use a switch would be to stop, and reverse through the switch onto the other line, and then continue forwards (or stop, if it is being used as a siding).